metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/width+space.png)

-* **width**: this is b–c above; this is a scalar (default: 1.0) that is multiplied with the actual x-coordinates of the points in the glyph; **convention**: the front-most (in reading direction) point of the glyph has x-coordinate = zero;<br/>
+* **width**: this is b–c above; this is a scalar (default: 1.0) that multiplies the actual x-coordinates of the points in the glyph; **convention**: the front-most (in reading direction) point of the glyph has x-coordinate = zero;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘width × 1.1’ and the skeleton of all glyphs concerned is extended by 10%_
-* **spacing**: this is directly a–b above (and indirectly c–d, see below); expressed in units, this is in general the spacing of the glyph, by default calculated for each glyph individually out of the imported ufo;<br/>
+* **spacing**: this is directly a–b above (and indirectly c–d—see below); expressed in units, this is in general the spacing of the glyph, by default calculated for each glyph individually out of the imported ufo;<br/>
-_this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing × 0.9’ or ‘spacing + -12 units’ and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
+_this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing × 0.9’, or ‘spacing + -12 units’, and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
   * **note**: this number can be negative; this means directly that the front sidebearing is negative (at the back? see below).
-* **back/front** this is a scalar that sets the ratio between c–d and a–b above; by default calculated for each glyph individually out of the imported ufo.
+* **back/front** this is a scalar that sets the ratio between c–d and a–b above, e.g. spacing = 74 units and back/front* = 0.94m then back sidebearing is 70 units; by default calculated for each glyph individually out of the imported ufo.
   * **note**: this number can be negative; this means that the back sidebearing is opposite in sign to the front one; example: spacing = -55 units and back/front = -2, then the front sidebearing is -55 and the back sidebearing is 110.

 #### preserving kerning